Greek Potato Salad

 The secret?
 Using the best ingredients, such as extra-virgin olive oil, lots of fresh herbs and lemon juice.
 I maintain that 99% of Greek dishes are served with lemon wedges on the side (more on that later).

-• Potatoes: choose salad potatoes (baby potatoes) leaving the skin on to maximise their health benefits.
+• Potatoes: choose salad potatoes (baby potatoes) leaving the skin on to maximize their health benefits.
 Alternatively you can use red potatoes, such as Rooster potatoes.
 Floury potatoes tend to break up too much if you boil them but they are still delicious in this salad, if a bit more mushy (pictured below).

 • Feta: barrel-aged feta will bring lots of flavour to this salad even if used sparingly.
 You can leave the feta out for a vegan potato salad.